Mustaffa96/task-management-application/README.md

 - **Route Guards** for protecting authenticated routes
 - **HTTP Interceptors** for handling auth tokens and errors
 - **Responsive Design** with mobile-first approach
+- **Consistent API Services** with standardized error handling and response processing
+- **Task Management Components**:
+  - **My Tasks**: View and manage tasks created by the current user
+  - **Assigned Tasks**: View and update tasks assigned to the current user
+  - **Task Creation**: Form with validation for creating new tasks
+  - **Task Detail**: View detailed information about a specific task with options to edit or delete
+  - **Task Edit**: Form with validation for updating existing tasks and reassigning to different users
+  - **Task List**: Enhanced with view, edit, and delete actions for each task

 ### DevOps
 - **GitHub Actions** for CI/CD